rehabguy/Docker-demo/README.md

  "docker run -p 9090:8080 dockerkubedemo.jar"

  Here 9090 is selected by me as the port where we can access the url via docker container, 8080 is the local port.

+Sometimes, it may happen that to access the endpoint we have to give [192.108.1.1/9090/{endpoint}] to access Also, the access can be done via localhost:9090/{endpoint}